tamimmurad/Algae-Bacteria/metagenomics_tools_comparison/README.md

         $sbatch sample_genomes_batch.sh <genomes_directory> <read_length> <output_directory> <report_files_prefix>

 This script uses a python script that produces one fasta file given the genomes, required coverages and read length.
 The script by default produces coverages of 1,3,5,10,15 and 20.
 For each of these coverages 4 random fasta files are generated.
-More details are provided in the documentation of both scripts under the directory /tools_testing/fasta_generation/.
+More details are provided in the documentation of both scripts under the directory fasta_generation/.
 The script produces also a report for each fasta file showing meta data about the composition of the file such as species names, # of reads for each species and their genome size.

-### Running Analysis with Kraken, Bracken and Metaphlan
+### Running Metagenomics Analysis with Kraken, Bracken and Metaphlan

 After having the simulated fasta files, they were analyzed using Kraken2 and Metaphlan4.1.
-The batch scripts under tools_scripts/ were used to run on all the files.
+The batch scripts under tools_bash_scripts/ were used to run on all the files.
 For Kraken2, its PlusPFP database was used built in October 2023 (https://benlangmead.github.io/aws-indexes/k2).
 For Metaphlan we used its SGB database with the version mpa_vJun23_CHOCOPhlAnSGB_202307.
 (https://github.com/biobakery/MetaPhlAn/wiki/MetaPhlAn-4).
 The output report of Kraken2 was fed to Bracken as well in order to redestribute the number of reads based on relative abundance then filter out reported species with less than 100 reads.
 This reduces the false positives of Kraken2(https://ccb.jhu.edu/software/bracken/).
 Also, we did another run of bracken without threshold.
 This will not reduce the false positives by Kraken2 but only redistribute reads.
 However, this helps collabse the Kraken2 reporting to only species level.
 Kraken2 assigns reads to the deepest taxonomic level possible.
-So some of the reads are assigned to strains of some species and we are only interested in species level. meta_batch_1.sh produces bowtie files which are then fed to Metaphlan (meta_batch_2.sh)for producing the relative abundance reports.
+So, it is to be noted thatsome of the reads are assigned to strains of some species and we are only interested in species level.
+This is resolved later on. meta_batch_1.sh produces bowtie files which are then fed to Metaphlan (meta_batch_2.sh)for producing the relative abundance reports.
 The 1st run produces classified sequence mapping to species.

 Notes:

 	1- We are interested in the final reports of each tool.
 The reports provide data about the species that are detected in the samples and estimated # of reads in the fasta file assigned to each species.
 This will be enough to analyse the performance of the tools and their overlap compared to actual.
 However, for the enhancement of the results with sequence complexity filtering, we need to get the classified sequences and their assignement.
 This is why we do Kraken2 with 4 outputs for each fasta file and Metaphlan two times with 2 different settings.
 	2- bowtie files produced by Metaphlan 1st run are stored in the same directory where the fasta files are.
 It is imortant to move them to a seperate directory.

 Att the end of this step we have the following results stored in seperate directories:

 	1- Kraken2 metagonimcs analysis results.
 	2- Bracken results of the above Kraken2 with one 100 as number of reads per species threshold.
 	3- Bracken results of the above Kraken2 with no threshold.